atherdon/artics/diet only/que-only.md

 How do you track the progress?
 Is it important to track your patients progress?
 >>>

-==== USER FILL DATA AND YOU START TO ANALYZE IT IN ORDER TO CREATE A DIET PLAN
+#### USER FILL DATA AND YOU START TO ANALYZE IT IN ORDER TO CREATE A DIET PLAN

-Сколько одновременно людей может вести один нутриционист? Какие есть ограничения?
-Что произойдет и что может пойти не так , если увеличить количество пользователей у вас в 3 раза?

-какая информация заставляет делать программу похудения более индивидуальной?
-Где bottle necks и почему вы не справитесь? Как можно в этом вам помочь?

-Какой следующий этап может быть важным, после того, как вы получите данные от пользователя?

-Вы проводите какой то анализ? Что входит в данный анализ? Можно ли его автоматизировать или например упростить процесс(уменьшить потраченное время)

-с помощью software...
+How much people(users,patients) you can manage at the same time?
+Is it some restrictions here?
+If you'll increase by 3x number of your users - what it will be for you?
+Can you explain a 'bottle-necks' in your process?

+What information from user making weight loss programm more individual?

+What is the next important stage when you get data from your user?

+What is included into your analisys?
+Can it be more automated or simplified(what can save your time with software help)?

 ---------------